Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Bivariate Partial Sum Process

-\begin{remark} The assumptions are rather mild.
-Assumption \ref{assump:error} is indeed a usual regularity condition for the non-stationary error process \citep[see, e.\,g.,][]{bucher2021, heinrichs2021}.
-Assumption \ref{assump:sequences} is satisfied, for example, whenever $\delta(H, i) \le \gamma^i$, for some $\gamma \in (0, 1)$.
-In this case, $\Theta_{m_n} = \Oc(\gamma^{m_n})$, and the assumption is satisfied with $b_n = n^{1/2 - \eps}$ and $m_n = n^{\eps/2}$, for $\eps \in (0, \tfrac{1}{4})$.
-Assumption \ref{assump:mu} is more general compared to conditions from the literature, where $\mu$ is often assumed to be twice differentiable with Lipschitz continuous second derivative \citep[see, e.\,g.,][]{bucher2021, heinrichs2021}.
+\item Assumption \ref{assump:mu} is substantially weaker compared to conditions from the literature, where $\mu$ is often assumed to be twice differentiable with Lipschitz continuous second derivative \citep[see, e.\,g.,][]{bucher2021, heinrichs2021}.
 Here, we only assume that it is piecewise Lipschitz continuous.
-The condition is only required to derive consistency of the tests in Section \ref{sec:change_detection}. \end{remark}
+The condition is required to derive consistency of the tests in Section \ref{sec:change_detection}. \end{enumerate} \end{remark}

 \begin{theorem} Let Assumptions \ref{assump:error} and \ref{assump:sequences} be satisfied.
 Then, the centered partial sum process $G_n = \{G_n(t,s)\}_{t, s\in[0, 1]}$, with

 converges weakly to $\{G(t, s)\}_{t, s\in[0, 1]}$, where